rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Teams/help.md

 # Description

-This workflow will delete all emails matching given search criteria from an organization using a command issued from Teams.
+This workflow will delete all emails matching given search criteria from an organization using a command issued from Microsoft Teams.

 # Key Features